 A chimney inspection in Philadelphia costs $69–$350 depending on the level, what’s included, and who you hire.
 The right choice for most homeowners is a Level 1 annual inspection from a CSIA-certified company that provides written documentation and photos — and doesn’t pressure you into same-day repairs.

 That’s exactly what Franklin Chimney offers.
-Our Level 1 inspection starts at $69.
-You’ll get a CSIA-certified technician, HD photo documentation of every finding, a written report, and zero pressure.
-The price we quote is the price you pay.
+You’ll get a CSIA-certified technician, HD photo documentation of every finding, a written report, and zero pressure — the price we quote is the price you pay.
+When you’re ready, you can book a $69 chimney inspection and we’ll show you the footage so you can decide on your own timeline.

 Ready to Protect Your Home?